Training

 Many people are not aware of the difficulties in communication faced by those who are Deaf or Hard of Hearing.
 Understanding and resolving these issues can be key to preventing frustration and isolation, helping to create a workplace that is inclusive for all.

-We have an in-depth knowledge of deaf and disability issues and can offer consultation and support to improve accessibility within your workplace.
+We have an in-depth knowledge of Deaf and communication issues and can offer consultation and support to improve accessibility within your workplace.

 Bringing Deaf Awareness to Your Workplace